Solar field Gänsdorf Honored as part of the German Landscape Architecture Award 2013

 Würdigung: Deutscher Landschaftsarchitekturpreis 2013 © 2012 Helmut Wartner/Klaus Leidorf

-The Gänsdorf solar field in the municipality of Straßkirchen (Deggendorf district) covers a total area of approx. 140 ha (1,400,000 m2).
-Of this, approx. 110 ha is fenced module area, which is divided into 5 generous sub-areas.
+The Gänsdorf solar field in the municipality of Straßkirchen (district of Deggendorf) covers a total area of approx. 140 ha (1,400,000 m2).
+Of this, approx. 110 ha are fenced-in module areas, which are divided into 5 large sub-areas.
 Around 4 ha of the area is designated as a citizen solar field.

 With an output of 54 MWp, the Gänsdorf solar field was one of the largest in the world at the time of commissioning in December 2009.

 The construction project was always carried out under the motto "light on land", which stands for careful handling of the soil as a protected resource.
-To this end, for example, a meadow was sown over a wide area before the start of construction, which made the soil hard-wearing.
-For this reason, it was also decided to dispense with several kilometres of construction roads.
-In addition, the investor developed special equipment for transformer transport, which left hardly any damage to the surface due to its wide tyres.
+To this end, for example, a large area of meadow was sown before construction began, which made the soil hard-wearing.
+It was therefore also decided to dispense with several kilometers of construction roads.
+In addition, the investor developed special equipment for transporting the transformer, which left hardly any damage to the surface thanks to its wide tires.

-As a greening were predominantly 5-row hedges with admixture of trees 2nd growth class (Heister) planted.
-Adjacent to the federal highway 8 were planted in coordination with the UNB groves of heisters and high trunks.
-The areas not planted are used and maintained as extensive grassland.
+As greenery, mainly 5-row hedges were planted with an admixture of 2nd growth class trees (hedges).
+Groups of hedges and standard trees were planted adjacent to federal highway 8 in consultation with the UNB.
+The unplanted areas are used and maintained as extensive grassland.
 Due to the flat location in the Gäuboden, there is no long-distance effect of the plant.

-On the compensation areas (areas for measures for the protection, maintenance and development of nature and landscape), extensively used meadow areas with seigen and wide-area riparian strips along ditches or a near-natural forest mantle with fringe and shallow water pools were developed on about 5 ha.
+On the compensation areas (areas for measures to protect, maintain and develop nature and the landscape), around 5 hectares of extensively used meadow areas with lakes and wide riparian strips along ditches or a near-natural forest mantle with fringes and shallow water ponds were developed.

-The fauna has now successfully accepted the areas: A kestrel, for example, regularly stays directly at a surveillance camera at the solar field and can thus be photographed well.
-At the so-called Storchenbiotop, which was put on in close coordination with the LBV, regularly find themselves Bekassinen and river plovers.
+The wildlife is now successfully using the areas: A kestrel, for example, regularly stays right by a surveillance camera at the solar field and can thus be photographed easily.
+At the so-called stork biotope, which was created in close cooperation with the LBV, common snipes and little ringed plovers can regularly be found.

-By the in the meantime put on and by the UNB expressly welcomed view hill visitors can convince themselves of the fact that the Eingr?nungsmaßnahmen of the solar field from year to year develop positively.
-Already now the approx. 20,000 planted woods and approx. 130 hectares of meadows on the former Gäubodenäckern contribute to a significant increase in biodiversity and relief of the previously heavily sprayed and fertilized agricultural land.
+The viewing hill, which has now been created and is expressly welcomed by the UNB, allows visitors to see for themselves that the greening measures at the solar field are developing positively from year to year.
+The approx. 20,000 trees and shrubs planted and approx. 130 hectares of meadows on the former Gäubodenäckern are already contributing to a significant increase in biodiversity and relieving the pressure on the previously heavily sprayed and fertilized agricultural areas.

-The goal of the operator, landowner and planner was always to develop the solar field Gänsdorf to a showcase object.
-This was achieved not least due to the public relations work carried out in advance and the early participation of public interest groups.
+The aim of the operator, landowner and planner was always to develop the Gänsdorf solar field into a showcase project.
+This was achieved not least thanks to the public relations work carried out in advance and the early involvement of public bodies.

 Jury verdict: Renewable energy plants are a highly topical issue with increasing importance in the future.
 It is obvious that location decisions from an ecological, aesthetic and social point of view require planning control.
 However, the question of location must be excluded here.
 At the level of the individual object, the Gänsdorf solar field in Lower Bavaria is an example of how landscape architects can broaden the view of land owners and investors in the sense of multifunctionality of the plant and integration into the settlement structure, reduce the encroachment on nature and landscape functions, design sensible compensatory measures and promote acceptance among the population and politicians.